-The business area GaN Optoelectronics is seeking a Scientific Assistant - Chip technology of GaN diode lasers - KZ 05/13
+The business area GaN Optoelectronics is seeking a Scientific Assistant - Chip processing and mounting technology of UV LEDs - KZ 15/14

 This position requires a university degree (master/diploma) in electrical engineering, physics or microsystems technology.
 We expect the candidate to show commitment, flexibility and to be able to perform self-driven investigative work during the development process, as well as demonstrate perseverance and conscientiousness.
-Training and experience in the areas of diode lasers, semiconductor chip technology and electro-optical device characterization is preferred.
-Diode lasers are fabricated in a multi-stage process in collaboration with multiple experts in the areas of simulation, epitaxy, mounting and device characterization, so strong teamwork skills and good English skills are therefore a prerequisite.
-The work is partially within joint research projects and requires to make precise arrangements with external collaborators.
+Training and experience in the areas of light emitting diodes, chip processing technology and mounting technology is not mandatory but preferred.
+UV LEDs are fabricated in a multi-stage process in collaboration with experts in the areas of simulation, epitaxy, processing technology, mounting and device characterization, so strong teamwork skills and a good command of English language are a prerequisite.

 Salary will follow the German TVöD pay scales.
-The position is available starting August 2013 for an initial time frame of two years.
+The position is available as of now for an initial time frame of two years.
 It is possible to combine this position with studies toward a PhD degree.

 FBH is an equal opportunity employer.
 Female candidates are encouraged to apply.
 Among equally qualified applicants preference will be given to handicapped candidates.

 Please submit your application by November 21th, 2014 indicating the corresponding registration number (KZ).

 |Ferdinand-Braun-Institut, Leibniz-Institut für Höchstfrequenztechnik|